 Ad Astra Theatre School is my opportunity to give back and share the teaching and wonderful experiences that I’ve had the pleasure of being part of.

-Grace Batter has been with Ad Astra Theatre School for over seven years now.
+Gracie Blake has been with Ad Astra Theatre School for over nine years now.

 Theatre Credits include Tracy Beaker Gets Real, Our House, Catch Me If You Can, Spring Awakening ,Sweeney Todd and most recently has just finished playing the role of Sophie in the play "How To Disappear Completely and Never Be Found.

 From a very young age, Grace has shown a very high level of potential and this is why Fi and I knew that Grace would be the perfect person to start her very own Ad Astra Theatre School Branch.